-QS can grant provisional approval until accreditation has been obtained.
-The prerequisite for the provisional approval of a certification body is that:
+Provided that the other approval requirements are met, QS can grant preliminary approval for the QS-GAP scope until accreditation is provided.
+The prerequisite for preliminary approval of the certification body is that

-- written evidence can be provided to QS to show that a corresponding application for accreditation/scope extension has been submitted, - the certification body is already accredited for another food-related scope in accordance with ISO/IEC 17065
+- written evidence is provided to QS that a corresponding application for accreditation/scope extension has been submitted to the responsible accreditation body, - the certification body is already accredited for another food-related scope according to DIN EN ISO/IEC 17065.

-For as long as no appropriate accreditation is on hand, a maximum of 10 non-accredited certificates may be issued for the respective QS scope.
+As long as the corresponding accreditation has not yet been obtained, a maximum of ten non-accredited certificates may be issued for QS-GAP.

-The accreditation body appointed with accreditation must be a signatory of the Multilateral Agreement (MLA) for product certification bodies of the European cooperation for Accreditation (EA) or the Multilateral Recognition Arrangement (MLA) which is also for product certification bodies of the International Accreditation Forum (IAF).
+The commissioned accreditation body must be a signatory of the Multilateral Agreement (MLA) for product certification bodies of the European cooperation for Accreditation (EA) or the Multilateral Recognition Arrangement (MLA) for product certification bodies of the International Accreditation Forum (IAF).

-2.1.2 Independence and objectivity
+2.1.3 Impartiality and objectivity

-The independence of the certification body and objectivity of the certification must be ensured.
+The impartiality of the certification body and objectivity of the certification must be ensured.
 In order to avoid conflicts of interest, the certification body and the auditors commissioned:

-- May not perform inspections for any companies with which a contractual relationship exists or to which any of its staff or auditors are related. - May not perform inspections for any companies for whom its staff or auditors are currently providing, consultancy, training, custodial or administrative services or have done so within the last
+- May not perform inspections for any companies with which a contractual relationship exists or to which any of its staff or auditors are related. - May not perform inspections for any companies for whom its staff or auditors are currently providing, consultancy, training, custodial or administrative services or have done so within the last 24 months.

-24 months.
 Excluded from this are companies in which the certification body provides comparable inspection services (laboratory services, classifications etc.).
-The certification body may perform inspections in companies of this kind provided that the objectivity of the certification is ensured.

-- May not maintain any relations under corporate law or interlocking of personnel with standard owners if it is to be assumed that relations and interdependence of this kind would or could jeopardise the independence of the certification body and objectivity of the certification. - May only operate in strict accordance with rules of the Code of Conduct for the QS Scheme. - May not perform any coordinator functions parallel to its activities in the QS scheme, that is in conflict with the ability to perform independent and objective inspections. - May only use the checklists provided to the certification bodies by QS for the purpose of conducting QS audits und QS inspections.
+The certification body may perform inspections in companies of this kind provided that the objectivity of the certification is ensured. - May not maintain any relations under corporate law or interlocking of personnel with standard owners if it is to be assumed that relations and interdependence of this kind would or could jeopardise the independence of the certification body and objectivity of the certification. - May only operate in strict accordance with rules of the Code of Conduct for the QS Scheme. - May not perform any coordinator functions parallel to its activities in the QS scheme, that is in conflict with the ability to perform independent and objective inspections. - May only use the checklists provided to the certification bodies by QS for the purpose of conducting QS audits und QS inspections.
 The use of different checklists requires the advance written consent of QS.